 How to Stop Taking Things Personally

-Learning how to hold your space and keep your power
+Learning how to hold your space and keep your power.

 Posted Aug 26, 2014

-Taking things personally is often a by-product of this bargain.
+Taking things personally is often a byproduct of this bargain.
 When we take things personally we are giving certain individuals more power over us than they deserve or should ever be allowed to have.
 In effect, you are allowing someone to question what you feel and believe.
 You are trusting someone else to tell you who you are, instead of relying on what you know to be true about yourself; what really defines you as a person without any outside influence.
 In essence, taking things personally keeps you tied to someone else and, in the extreme, can even make you feel like a victim.

 Focus on what this relationship really means to you.
 How heavily invested are you in this individual?
-Do you always need to be agreeable, to make no waves, to go along in order to please this person and to keep the peace?
+Do you always need to be agreeable, to make no waves, to go along in order to please this person and keep the peace?
 Do you perceive that there may be a high price to pay if you disagree or challenge them?
 Do you really need this person’s approval?
 Is all the trouble keeping them happy, as they challenge you, really worth the effort?

 A corollary to this is to know what makes you feel vulnerable.
-When you are aware of your sensitive spots, the things that trigger your emotions and reaction, you can prepare yourself if an interaction arises that attempts to draw you in.
+When you are aware of your sensitive spots, the things that trigger your emotions and reactions, you can prepare yourself if an interaction arises that attempts to draw you in.

 Create a space between yourself and your reactions.
 Your initial response might be to react emotionally.
-If possible, don’t follow that kneejerk reaction.
+If possible, don’t follow that knee-jerk reaction.
 Take the time to rein in your emotions and assess what’s really happening before you respond.
 In general, it’s a good idea to create a healthy personal space around yourself.
 (A good visual is to imagine yourself in the middle of a meadow with a white picket fence surrounding it.
 That’s your space.
-No one is permitted within it unless you allow them to enter into it.)
-When you create a space/buffer between yourself and another person, personal boundaries have less of a chance of being crossed and/or blurred.
+No one is permitted within it unless you allow them to enter.)
+When you create a space/buffer between yourself and another person, personal boundaries have less chance of being crossed and/or blurred.

 When you are ready, respond in order to gain clarification.
 Hopefully, your emotions will take a back seat while you ask this individual to fully explain what’s on their mind and what they want from you.
 Listen carefully so you can discern what makes sense and what doesn’t based on their fantasy or need to have you behave in a certain way.
 Tell them how what they’re saying/doing makes you feel.
-In some instances, they may not realize how aggressive, rude, insulting, bullying, and insensitive they are being; that their words are hurtful and that what they’re asking of you is unreasonable.
+In some instances, they may not realize how aggressive, rude, insulting, bullying, and insensitive they are being, or that their words are hurtful and that what they’re asking of you is unreasonable.
 Explain that if the goal of the interaction/confrontation is meant to be conciliatory they’re going about it in the wrong way.
-Perhaps, give them a way out by suggesting an alternative solution.
+Perhaps give them a way out by suggesting an alternative solution.